djdarcy/preserve/README.md

   - Flat structure with all files in one directory (`--flat`)
 - **Verification**: File integrity verification with multiple hash algorithms (MD5, SHA1, SHA256, SHA512)
 - **Metadata**: Preserve file attributes (timestamps, permissions, etc.)
-- **Manifests**: Detailed operation tracking for auditing and reversibility
+- **Manifests**: Detailed operation tracking with automatic versioning for multiple operations
 - **Restoration**: Restore files to their original locations with verification
 - **DazzleLink**: Optional integration with dazzlelink for enhanced metadata storage and file references
 - **Cross-Platform**: Works on Windows, Linux, and macOS